Sore Throat, White Spots On My Tonsils — Is it Strep or a Virus?

 Tonsillitis” is another term you might hear when talking about what causes a sore throat.
 Tonsillitis is when your tonsils are swollen.
 This swelling is usually due to a viral infection, but it can sometimes be from a bacterial infection, like strep throat.

-Treating a Sore Throat
+How to Treat a Sore Throat

 Finding out the root cause of your sore throat is the best way to get the most effective treatment.
 If your provider does not prescribe antibiotics or antiviral medications, you can still get some relief from over-the-counter medications, like acetaminophen, or lozenges.